Zal0/ZGB/README.md

 <details>
   <summary><strong>States</strong></summary>

-All ZGB games must contain at least one State.
+All CrossZGB games must contain at least one State.
 This state must be assigned on ZGBMain.c
 ```C
 UINT8 next_state = StateGame;
 ```
-When ZGB starts it will call the **START** function of this State.
+When CrossZGB starts it will call the **START** function of this State.
 Then on each frame it will call the **UPDATE** function until **SetState** is called to assign a new State

 <details>
   <summary>Creating a new State</summary>